The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 At this time, the British government was attempting to expand their Australian colonies.
 Originally set up as a prison camp to ease the strain on British gaols, the settlements in Australia had proved to be economically viable, and strategically important.

-Life in Australia was tough, but also provided an opportunity.
-It offered a fresh start, appealing to the impoverished and ambitious.
+Life in Australia was rugged, but also provided an opportunity.

 The Smiths signed up for the Bounty Immigration program.
 They left England early in 1838 on the Lady Nugent, and arrived in Sydney on November 27.